Siong23/zero-touch-5g-sec-ai/README.md

 # zero-touch-5g-sec-ai

-> **Intelligent, Zero-Touch Security and Management for 5G Networks using Deep Learning and Explainable AI**
+> **Intelligent, Zero-Touch Security and Management for 5G Networks using Deep Learning**

-This project explores the use of cutting-edge machine learning techniques, including BiLSTM with Attention and TimeSHAP, to automate anomaly detection in 5G network traffic—focusing on fronthaul security.
-It integrates AI models into a zero-touch network management workflow using Kubernetes and TM Forum-compliant orchestration tools.
+This project explores the use of cutting-edge machine learning techniques, including ..., to automate anomaly detection in 5G network traffic.
+It integrates AI models into a zero-touch network management workflow using Kubernetes.

 ---

-## ✨ Key Features
+## Key Features

-- 🔍 Deep learning–based anomaly detection on 5G fronthaul traffic
+- Deep learning–based anomaly detection on 5G traffic
-- 📊 Integration of TimeSHAP for model explainability
-- 🔁 Dataset support: Simulated testbed traffic + public 5G-NIDD dataset
+- Dataset support: Simulated testbed traffic + public 5G-NIDD dataset
-- ⚙️ Containerized and orchestratable via Kubernetes/OpenSlice
+- Containerized and orchestratable via Kubernetes
-- 📈 Monitoring and observability with Prometheus & Grafana
+- Monitoring and observability with Prometheus & Grafana
-- 🤖 Designed for Zero-Touch Operations (ZTO) in future mobile networks
+- Designed for Zero-Touch Operations (ZTO) in future mobile networks

 ---